Graduation Writing Requirement

 All students must satisfy the Graduation Writing Requirement as a condition for graduation.
 A student satisfies this requirement by successfully completing a substantial research paper in conjunction with a law school course or by submitting an article of suitable quality to the Willamette Law Review or the Willamette Journal of International Law and Dispute Resolution.
 The specifics of this requirement are described below.

 The primary purpose of the requirement is to provide compulsory experience in the two closely related skills of legal research and legal writing.
 In addition, the requirement should give the student experience in gaining in-depth mastery of a specific subject and solving a legal problem without severe time limitations.

-The paper written for the Research Writing Requirement should be of the highest quality.
+The paper written for the Graduation Writing Requirement should be of the highest quality.
 Such writing is usually the product of a number of drafts, self-critical revisions by the writer, and corrective work by the advisor.

 Length, Number of Authorities

 Neither length nor number of authorities is the sole indicator of quality.
 Except in unusual cases, the text and footnotes should cover at least 20 pages and should include at least 20 relevant primary authorities (cases, statutes, regulations, and the like).
 However, accurately gathered and analyzed empirical data may also be used as the major part of any paper.

 Use all relevant primary and secondary authorities, articles, treatises, including the most recent ones.
 Give credit where credit is due.
 Follow a Uniform System of Citation for citation form.